 The Industrial Revolution resulted in a new standard of living but it’s also created a new paradigm where half of the existing jobs could disappear within the next 10 to 20 years.
-With levels of inequality and unemployment already at unmanageable levels, this Industrial Revolution has made building utopia possible.
-Smart cities allow for the highest level of innovations to be realized and universal basic income (UBI) to balance the income distribution system.
-It can help improve social cohesion and cultivate innovation, consumption, entrepreneurship, and safeguard access to everyday services.
+With levels of inequality and unemployment already at unmanageable levels, the fourth Industrial Revolution has made building utopia possible.
+Smart cities allow for the highest level of innovations to be realized with universal basic income (UBI) to balance the income distribution system.
+It can help improve social cohesion, cultivate innovation, consumption, entrepreneurship, and safeguard access to everyday services.

 WHAT ARE SMART CITIES?

 Smart cities are metropolises connected to the internet.
 Cities integrate internet of things (IoT) to ensure that everyday objects have sensors.
 It enables more data to be collected so that insights can be used to continually make the city smarter.
 The data is used to allocate resources, manage assets, and ensure services run more efficiently.
 Creating a smart city is critical to maintaining urbanized areas of the world.
 It has been anticipated that by 2050, over 60 percent of the population will live in cities.